-The Group has significant exposure on the commodity prices of oil.
-The Group largely offsets this exposure by passing on price increase to customers.
+The Group has significant exposure on the international commodity prices of oil and oil products.
+The Group largely offsets this exposure by pricing its products on the basis of international oil products prices on a daily basis.

 Credit risk exposures